 – associated publications (BR IFIC, Lists of Maritime publications).

-Proposed Process 3 (current Objective 3): To establish and update worldwide Recommendations, Reports and Handbooks for the most efficient use of the radio-frequency spectrum and satellite orbits
+Objective 3 achieved through Process 3: To establish and update worldwide Recommendations, Reports and Handbooks for the most efficient use of the radio-frequency spectrum and satellite orbits

 • Inputs are contributions by the ITU-R membership.